Ethnic Studies

 Kim Cameron-Dominguez.
 Assistant professor of anthropology.
 Race/ethnicity, gender, affect theory, work and mobilities, urban/place-centered ethnography, discourse theory, U.S. and Latin America, Black diasporic populations.
 PhD 2018, MA 2006 University of California at Santa Cruz.
 BA 2004 Mount Holyoke College.

 David A. Campion.
-Dr. Robert B. Pamplin Jr. Associate Professor of History, director of Academic Awards and Fellowships.
-British and South Asian history.
+Dr. Robert B. Pamplin Jr. associate professor of history.
+British and South Asian History.
 PhD 2002, MA 1997 University of Virginia.
 BA 1991 Georgetown University.

 Rachel Cole.
 Associate professor of English.
-19th-century American literature.
+19th-Century American literature.
 PhD 2005, MA 2000 Johns Hopkins University.
 BA 1994 Williams College.

 Nancy O. Gallman.
 Assistant professor of history, pre-law advisor.
-Spanish borderlands, legal pluralism, early Native history and African American history, comparative history of empire.
+16th-19th Century North America, Spanish Borderlands, Legal Pluralism, Early Native and African American History, Comparative History of Empire.
 PhD 2017, MA 2012 University of California at Davis.
 JD 1994 New York University School of Law.
 BA 1989 Yale College.

 Maureen Healy.
 Associate professor of history.
-European history, women's and gender history, war and genocide.
+European History, Women's and Gender History, War and Genocide.
 PhD 2000, MA 1994 University of Chicago.
 BA 1990 Tufts University.

 Reiko Hillyer.
-Associate professor of history, chair of the department of history, director of the Ethnic Studies program.
-U.S. South, African American history, history of the built.
+Associate professor of history and department chair, director of the ethnic studies program.
+U.S. South, African American History, History of the Built Environment.
 PhD 2006, MPhil 2001, MA 1999 Columbia University.
 BA 1991 Yale University.

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.

 Oren Kosansky.
-Associate professor of anthropology, director of the Middle East and North African Studies Program.
+Associate professor of anthropology, director of the Middle East and North African studies program.
 Political economy of religious experience, postcolonial nationalism and diaspora, textual culture, Morocco.
 PhD 2003, MA 1994 University of Michigan.
 MAT 1990 Binghamton University.
 BA 1988 Brown University.

 Diana J. Leonard.
-Associate professor of psychology, chair of the Department of Psychology.
+Associate professor of psychology and department chair.
 Identity, social judgments, and categorization.
 PhD 2012 University of California at Santa Barbara.
 BA 2004 Northwestern University.

 Kabir Mansingh Heimsath.
-Assistant professor with term of anthropology.
+Assistant professor with term of anthropology, director of the Asian studies program.
 Visual anthropology, space/place theory, borderlands, tourism, cities and bodies.
 PhD 2011, MSc 2005 University of Oxford.
 MA 1996 University of Washington.
 BA 1992 University of California at Berkeley.

 Kaley Mason.
 Associate professor of music.
-Music of South Asia, Francophone popular music, creative economies, social movements.
+Music of South Asia, Francophone Popular Music, Creative Economies, Social Movements.
 PhD 2006 University of Alberta.
 BMus 1999 Queen's University at Kingston.

 Aine Seitz McCarthy.
-Assistant professor of economics.
+Associate professor of economics.
 Applied microeconomics, development economics, labor and demography, economics of education.
 PhD 2016 University of Minnesota.
 BA 2006 Colby College.

 Suhaila Meera.
 Assistant professor of theatre.
-Global-majority theatre history and theory, dramaturgy, performance studies, critical refugee studies, childhood, affect, representation.
+Global-Majority Theatre History and Theory, Dramaturgy, Performance Studies, Critical Refugee Studies, Childhood, Affect, Representation.
 2023 Stanford University.
 2013 BA Cornell University.

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.

 Magalí Rabasa.
 Associate professor of Hispanic studies.
-Latin American literature and culture, social movements and resistance.
+Latin American Literature and Culture, Social Movements and Resistance.
 PhD 2014 University of California at Davis.
 BA 2004 University of Oregon.

 G. Mitchell Reyes.
 Professor of rhetoric and media studies.
 Rhetoric, public memory, public discourse, rhetoric of science.
 PhD 2004, MA 2000 Pennsylvania State University.
 BS 1997 Willamette University.

 Juan Carlos Toledano Redondo.
-Professor of Hispanic studies.
-Hispanic studies, 19th- and 20th-century Spanish American literature, Hispanic-Caribbean literature.
+Professor of Hispanic studies, director of the Latin American studies program.
+Hispanic Studies, 19th- and 20th-Century Spanish American Literature, Hispanic-Caribbean Literature.
 PhD 2002 University of Miami.
 BA 1996 Universidad de Granada.

 Freddy O. Vilches.
 Associate professor of Hispanic studies.
-Hispanic studies, contemporary Spanish American literature, poetry and song, Latin American cultural studies.
-Charango, Venezuelan cuatro.
+Hispanic Studies, Contemporary Spanish American Literature, Poetry and Song, Latin American Cultural Studies.
+Latin American Music Ensemble, Charango.
 PhD 2006, MA 1993, BA 1991 University of Oregon.

 Sarah D. Warren.
-Associate professor of sociology, chair of the Department of Sociology/Anthropology.
+Associate professor of sociology and department chair.
 Race and ethnicity, social movements, nations and nationalism, gender, Latin America.
 PhD 2010 University of Wisconsin at Madison.
 MA 2004 University of Texas at Austin.
 BA 2001 University of Arizona.

 Elliott Young.
-Professor of history, director of the Latin American and Latino Studies program (spring).
-Latin American and U.S.-Mexico Borderlands history.
+Professor of history.
+Latin American and U.S.-Mexico Borderlands History.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.

 Rishona Zimring.
-Professor of English.
-Modern British literature, postcolonial literature.
+Professor of English, director of the gender studies program.
+Modern British Literature, Postcolonial Literature.
 PhD 1993, BA 1985 Yale University.

 Courses